GRAVITATION

 CONCLUSION

-As most celestial objects rotate on themselves, the axially symmetric Kerr’s metric provides an absolutely accurate representation of the countless black holes that populate the universe, the Schwarzschild’s metric being a special case, obtained with a zero Kerr’s parameter.
+As most celestial objects rotate on themselves, the axially symmetric Kerr metric provides an absolutely accurate representation of the countless black holes that populate the universe, the Schwarzschild’s metric being a special case, obtained with a zero Kerr parameter.

 The structure of a spinning black hole is extremely simple: just two real numbers, m and a, are needed to describe it fully.

-The light deflection by Kerr’s black holes and the trajectories or orbits of photons can be precisely calculated using the Kerr’s metric.
+The light deflection by Kerr black holes and the trajectories or orbits of photons can be precisely calculated using the Kerr metric.

-Note that this metric does not apply to a spinning star: its metric cannot be described by just a few scalar parameters, even outside the star.
+Note that it does not apply to a spinning star whose metric cannot be described by just a few scalar parameters, even outside the star.
 It depends on the distribution of mass and momentum inside the star.

 1. https://luth.obspm.fr/~luthier/gourgoulhon/fr/master/relatM2.pdf ↩︎